AvansTI-1-2-1-C1/Tunshu/README.md

 # Tunshu
-java based application to control the BoeBot
+Java based application to control a BoeBot.

+We have 5 group partisipants: Tom, Melle, Grant, Stijn and Rik.